dittorahmat/ideb-checking/memory-bank/activeContext.md

 # Active Context

 ## 1. Current Work Focus
 The current focus is on enhancing the PDF generation for the v0 mockup of the Ideb Checking application, currently in **Phase 2** of the plan outlined in `pdfmapping.md`.
 The backend has been refactored, is running in the background, and comprehensive backend tests are in place.
 Data ingestion from `input.json`, PDF generation, asynchronous OJK query simulation, and placeholder pages are implemented.
+The `TestCreateRequestHandler_LiveSearch` test has been fixed by refactoring `InputJSONPath` and `readFileFunc` to be passed as parameters, ensuring proper test isolation and concurrency handling.

 ## 2. Next Steps
 The immediate next steps are to build the core components of the v0 mockup: